GoContainer/ansible-role-glusterfs/README.md

 ## Requirements

 For GlusterFS to connect between servers, TCP ports `24007`, `24008`, and `24009`/`49152`+ (that port, plus an additional incremented port for each additional server in the cluster; the latter if GlusterFS is version 3.4+), and TCP/UDP port `111` must be open.
-You can open these using whatever firewall you wish (this can easily be configured using the `geerlingguy.firewall` role).

 This role performs basic installation and setup of Gluster, but it does not configure or mount bricks (volumes), since that step is easier to do in a series of plays in your own playbook.
 Ansible 1.9+ includes the [`gluster_volume`](https://docs.ansible.com/gluster_volume_module.html) module to ease the management of Gluster volumes.